 The list of questions goes on and on.
 The good news is that with the attorneys and staff at Greg Prosmushkin, P.C., your answers are just a phone call or consultation away.
-The attorneys at Greg Prosmushkin P.C .have handled thousands of Auto Accident claims ranging from tractor trailer accidents to single vehicle accidents.
+The attorneys at Greg Prosmushkin P.C .have handled thousands of Car Accident claims ranging from tractor-trailer accidents to single vehicle accidents.

 My Insurance Policy States That I Have “Limitation on Lawsuit Threshold” on My Policy.
 What Does That Mean for Me?

 Limitation of lawsuit is a choice that is made for you, unless and until you decide that you want no limitation of lawsuit on your policy.
 According to Greg Prosmushkin, Esquire, the general public is unaware that when you purchase insurance coverage, you automatically are limited in your ability to make a claim for pain and suffering unless you actively chose no lawsuit threshold.
-Having a lawsuit threshold means that you cannot be successful in making a claim for personal injuries unless your suffer one of the following:
+Having a lawsuit threshold means that you cannot be successful in making a claim for Personal Injuries unless you suffer one of the following: